cyberCBM/DetectO/README.md

 OpenCV: Use Intelligence to capture objects from image or video.

+Dlib: Use intelligence to generate models for object.

 Initialized a time ago.

-Send suggestions that can improve the detection or the algorithm you think should be implemented to make this work.
+Send suggestions that can improve the detection or the algorithm you think should be implemented for detectO to make any object detection work.

 ## MIT Copyright <2018> <CyberCBM>